Harsh-i-t/Flight-Ticket-Booking/README.md

 - Deployment: I also know deployment of basic Python Applications and have a basic idea of AWS deployment.

 # User Functionalities:
-Login/Signup: Users can create accounts or log in with existing credentials.
+- Login/Signup: Users can create accounts or log in with existing credentials.
-Flight Search: Users can search for flights based on date and time.
+- Flight Search: Users can search for flights based on date and time.
-Booking Tickets: Users can book tickets on a flight based on availability.
+- Booking Tickets: Users can book tickets on a flight based on availability.
-My Bookings: Users can view all their bookings in one place.
+- My Bookings: Users can view all their bookings in one place.
-Logout: Users can log out securely.
+- Logout: Users can log out securely.

 # Admin Functionalities:
-Admin Login: Admins have a separate login to access admin functionalities.
+- Admin Login: Admins have a separate login to access admin functionalities.
-Add Flights: Admins can add new flights with details like name, source, destination, fare, flight number, time, and seats.
+- Add Flights: Admins can add new flights with details like name, source, destination, fare, flight number, time, and seats.
-Remove Flights: Admins can remove existing flights from the system.
+- Remove Flights: Admins can remove existing flights from the system.
-View All Bookings: Admins can view all the bookings based on flight number and time.
+- View All Bookings: Admins can view all the bookings based on flight number and time.

 # Challenges Faced:

-User Authentication: Implementing secure user authentication using Flask-Login.
+- User Authentication: Implementing secure user authentication using Flask-Login.
-MongoDB Integration: Setting up the MongoDB database and integrating it with Flask.
+- MongoDB Integration: Setting up the MongoDB database and integrating it with Flask.
-Querying and updating documents based on user and admin actions.
+- Querying and updating documents based on user and admin actions.
-Frontend Design: Creating a simple yet user-friendly UI using HTML and CSS.
+- Frontend Design: Creating a simple yet user-friendly UI using HTML and CSS.
-Implementing Jinja2 templates to dynamically display data.
+- Implementing Jinja2 templates to dynamically display data.
-Complexity: The complexity of this project lies in managing user sessions, secure authentication, and database interactions.
-Implementing the logic for flight bookings, ensuring data consistency, and displaying relevant information to users and admins were key challenges.
+- Complexity: The complexity of this project lies in managing user sessions, secure authentication, and database interactions.
+Implementing the logic for flight bookings, ensuring data consistency, and -displaying relevant information to users and admins were key challenges.

 # Future Improvements:

-Enhanced UI: Implementing a more polished and responsive user interface.
+- Enhanced UI: Implementing a more polished and responsive user interface.
-Payment Integration: Adding payment gateways for real transactions.
+- Payment Integration: Adding payment gateways for real transactions.
-User and Admin Dashboards: Creating dedicated dashboards for users and admins with more functionalities.
+- User and Admin Dashboards: Creating dedicated dashboards for users and admins with more functionalities.